-There are hundreds of varieties of wheat which are used to make flour.
-They are commonly categorized by the time of planting (winter or spring) and whether they are high or low protein (hard - high protein or soft - low protein), which indicates approximate gluten levels.
+There are hundreds of varieties of wheat that are used to make flour.
+They are commonly categorized by the time of planting (winter or spring) and whether they are high or low protein (hard—high protein or soft—low protein), which indicates approximate gluten levels.

 Whole wheat flours are commonly made by recombining various streams of flour and adding back sifted and ground bran and germ.
 This increases the shelf life and results in a uniform product.
 Some people like to grind their own wheat and rye just before baking and no sifting takes place.
 The flour is fresh and behaves differently than mature flour.
 It is assumed to be more nutritious.

 Straight flour is then sifted into "patent flour" (high-quality white flour), leaving the "first clear flour", which contains some residual germ and bran and is grayer in color than patent flour.

 Hundreds of streams can be obtained from each milling process and then blended to create flours specific to baking preferences and geographical areas.
 Some flour mills make flour that is the same when purchased all over the country.
 Brands such as King Arthur Flour and Gold Medal Flour are two of them.
 Other brands are highly localized and are produced with the baking habits of the area in mind.
 In the southern US, for instance, the local flour is most likely a low protein flour good for biscuits and cakes.

 Types of Flour